Find Grad Schools

 Is There Going to be Demand for Social and Human Service Assistants?

-In 2016, there was an estimated number of 389,800 jobs in the United States for Social and Human Service Assistant.
+There were about 389,800 jobs for Social and Human Service Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 16.4% which is above the national average.
 The Bureau of Labor Statistics predicts 63,800 new jobs for Social and Human Service Assistant by 2026.
-There will be an estimated 55,400 positions for Social & Human Service Assistant per year.
+The BLS estimates 55,400 yearly job openings in this field.

 undefined